Rifled musket

-A rifled musket, rifle musket, or rifle-musket is a type of firearm made in the mid-19th century.
+A rifled musket, rifle musket, or rifle-musket is a type of firearm made mid-19th century.
 Originally the term referred only to muskets that had been produced as a smoothbore weapon and later had their barrels replaced with rifled barrels.
 The term later included rifles that directly replaced, and were of the same design overall as, a particular model of smoothbore musket.

 History and development

 In the early 19th century, both rifles and muskets were in use.
 Muskets were smoothbore muzzle-loading weapons, firing round lead balls or buck and ball ammunition, that were also designed to accept a bayonet.
 Rifles were similar in that they used the same kind of flintlock or caplock firing mechanism, but the main difference was that their barrels were rifled - that is, their barrels had grooves cut into the interior surface which would cause the bullet to spin as it left the barrel.

 Rifles have the advantage of long range accuracy, because spinning bullets have far flatter and more stable trajectories than balls fired from smoothbore muskets.
 Muskets had the advantage of a faster rate of fire; for example, a trained British soldier could fire three rounds a minute with a musket, while a rifleman would average two.
 A muzzle-loaded weapon required the bullet to fit snugly into the barrel.
 For a smoothbore weapon this can be a somewhat loose fit, but in the case of a rifle, the helical rifling lands in the barrel have to cut into the bullet to make it spin.
 The fit needs to be sufficiently tight for the bullet to engage the lands in order to impart spin; otherwise the bullet will wobble, destroying its accuracy.
 Furthermore, if the barrel-to-bullet seal is not tight, gases will blow through the rifling grooves and around the bullet, compromising muzzle velocity, accuracy and the bullet's terminal energy at the target.
 Their greater accuracy and range made rifles ideal for hunting, but the slower rate of fire was a significant impediment for widespread military use, along with the fouling caused by normal firing which made them steadily more difficult to load.